I FOUND ORPHEUS LEVITATING

 to their giant bamboo bed.

-I waited outside in the car all afternoon before he emerged
+I waited outside in the car all afternoon before he

 from the mansion smelling of Sampaguitas and Ylang-Ylang.